canro91/canro91.github.io/_posts/2025-02-10-SellingWithoutCalls.md

 When everybody is doing sales calls, putting chatbots on their websites, or offering personalized demos, it's time to stand out by doing something completely different.

+## This company ditched the "Book a call" button

 Recently, I discovered Keygen, a licensing software and [its no calls policy](https://keygen.sh/blog/no-calls/).

 The founder, probably being an introvert, wanted to ditch sales calls and in a moment of frustration, he deleted the "Book a call" button from his company's website.